bodejan/SmileGAN3/README.md

 ## Usage

-We offer to functions to generate images.
+We offer tow functions to generate images.
 Example executions can be found in [demo.ipynb](demo.ipynb).

 *Note: At the first execution the StyleGan3 model will be downloaded, this may take some time.*